jglo0708/jglo0708/README.md

 - 👋 Hi, I’m @jglo0708, a student of Data Science and Business Analytics.
-Very new in the world of Data Science but keen to learn.
+Constantly striving to learn something new.
 - 👀 I’m interested in Data Science and Economics
-- 🌱 I’m currently learning to code in Python and R
+- 🐍 Aspiring Pythonista

 <!---